pdf-raku/PDF-API6/README.md

 ## Appendix I: Graphics

-The PDF standard implements a state machine for rendering graphics.
+The PDF standard defines a state machine for rendering graphics.
 There are a set of graphics operations that are used to construct content, or affect the graphics state.
 These are short codes that appear in a content stream (e.g. 'cm').
 [PDF::Content](https://pdf-raku.github.io/PDF-Content-raku/) implements a graphics engine that can execute these operations and maintain graphics state.